SETTING THE SCENE

 You Have a Fake — Now What?

 If it’s a brush that you use and like, then keep on using it.
-Then one day, when it falls apart (the fakes aren’t made nearly as well), you can go and get yourself a real MAC makeup brush.
-Some of the fakes are really quite decent in their own right, and if you didn’t pay much money for them, why not go ahead and use them?
-If, however, you paid a lot for a fake, and you bought it recently, try to return it.
+Then, one day, you can get a real MAC makeup brush when it falls apart (the fakes aren’t made as well).
+Some of the fakes are quite decent in their own right, and if you didn’t pay much money for them, why not go ahead and use them?
+If you spent a lot on a fake and bought it recently, try to return it.

 Cleaning Your Makeup Brush (Whoever Made It)

-Now that you have your makeup brushes, whether by MAC, Sephora, Bare Escentuals, Smashbox, or “maker unknown,” you do need to clean them now and again.
+Now that you have your makeup brushes, whether by MAC, Sephora, Bare Escentuals, Smashbox, or “maker unknown,” you must clean them now and again.
 So here you go — a how-to for cleaning makeup brushes [http://www.minerals-cosmetics.net/makeup-brushes/how-to-clean-makeup-brushes/].
-And if you’re interested in exploring the world of mineral makeup, you can see more about minerals cosmetics [http://www.minerals-cosmetics.net], too.
+If you’re interested in exploring the world of mineral makeup, you can learn more about mineral cosmetics [http://www.minerals-cosmetics.net], too.

 Have a beauty-filled day!